yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part6.markdown

 {% endtabcontent %}
 {% endinittab %}

-You should enable the Space class to support the optimistic locking, by including the {{@SpaceVersion}} decoration on an int getter field.
+You should enable the Space class to support the optimistic locking, by including the `@SpaceVersion` decoration on an int getter field.
 This field stores the current object version and is maintained by XAP.
 See below for an example:
 {%highlight java%}
 @SpaceClass
 public class Account {